 - Many whole grains are naturally rich in folate, which helps reduce neural tube defects during fetal development.

-- Research has shown that whole grains vs. processed grains significantly reduce the risk for stroke, diabetes, heart disease, and obesity.
+- Research has shown that whole grains vs. processed grains significantly reduce the risk for stroke, diabetes, and heart disease.
 More recent studies have shown whole grains to be correlated with reduced risk of asthma, reduction of inflammatory disease risk, lower risk of colon cancer, and healthier blood pressure levels.

 How do I shop for 100% whole grains?